CraftAcademy/workshop/walkthroughs/step2.md

 source "https://rubygems.org"
 ```

-the nex thing we need to do is to add information about which gems we want to use.
+The next thing we need to do is to add information about which gems we want to use.
 We are already using `cucumber` and now we want to start using `capybara`, right?
 So we add the following to our `Gemfile`:

 ```ruby